 - Impulse Control.
-Kids who come in too hot will quickly learn that dad doesn’t play when they make him yelp.
+Kids who come in too hot will quickly learn that dad doesn’t play.
 Eventually, they learn how to pull their punches, which means controlling strong instincts to fully open their own cans of whoop ass.

 - Increased Intelligence.
 No kidding.
 Going a couple rounds with their pops is lighting up your kid’s brain and growing neurons.
-That growth is particularly active in the hippocampus (not where hippos get degrees, BTW) which is responsible for things like logic, learning, and memory.
+That growth is particularly active in the hippocampus, a part of the brain that’s responsible for things like logic, learning, and memory.

 - Ethics.
 You’re a big, strong dude.
 Your kid’s mind has been blown by seeing you lift, open, and move things that are unimaginable to them.
 So as you wrestle and play, holding back the full force of your strength, they begin to understand what it means to play in an ethical, controlled way.
 Instead of just running people over for the fun of it.

 - Social And Emotional Intelligence.
 Not only does your kid have to figure out how they’re going to take you down, but they also have to read you for your next move and decide how to react.
 They’re looking at your body language and face to get the clues.
 They’re also seeing how they fit into the game.
 This is basically everyday at the office for you.